rizzocolton/PhysiSimDT/devlog.md

 3. Fixed origin issues but now circles are being attracted when they touch, not bouncing...
 4. After about a minute of thinking, I've realized it's because I need to change the sign when computing one of the circles impact velocity.
     * as of now, the direction of collision is faced one particular direction and both circles are giving components along it (in the same direction)
+5. After a lot of fiddling, I saw that sfml already has a "projectedOnto" function which does the behavior I've described.
+Only thing is I still need that one negative for the impact velocity... strange...
+I'm going to test that out a bit.
+6. Realized that my velocity calculations were actually wrong, had some signs off explaining the whole negative sign creating almost normal behavior thing.
+As it turns out the projection doesn't do any weird sign correction thing and behaves as you would think it would.
+7. I've deemed that clipping is more accurate than adjusting positions of intersecting circles, so I removed the position correction formula and added a velocity check formula instead (that way collisions don't happen if objects are already moving away from eachother).